 This makes it a great binder for your cake and the subtle taste of the ingredients will not affect the flavor of your cake at all.
 The baking soda in the mix also helps with the leavening of your cake.

-It’s easy to use and store and is predictable, I would highly recommend you getting it if you see yourself baking eggs-free frequently.
+It’s easy to use and store and is predictable, I would highly recommend you get it if you see yourself baking eggs-free frequently.

 Cake mix is baking made easier for everybody.
-Just because you can’t or don’t have eggs shouldn’t mean you can’t enjoy it as well.
+Just because you can’t or don’t have eggs shouldn’t mean you can’t enjoy them as well.

 Did I miss anything?
 Is there another substitute you use that is not on the list?
 Let me know in the comments below!About Angie